You don’t need a noisy job to be at risk of hearing loss

 To combat NIHL, you should minimise your exposure to loud noise wherever possible, whether this is through using ear plugs or ear muffs, or avoiding loud environments.
 When watching TV or listening to music, try to keep the volume low, and use noise-cancelling headphones when possible.

-If you've noticed changes in your hearing, you can click here to book your FREE* hearing check.
+If you've noticed changes in your hearing, you can click here to book your no cost* hearing check.
 You can also give the team at HEARINGLife a call on 1800 030 502.1

 1Queensland Government, Noise induced hearing loss.
 Accessed May, 2017.